-[In 1913, Scottish travel writer Stephen Graham (1884-1975) left Liverpool, England, as a steerage passenger.
+[This is another firsthand immigrant account in a continuing series.
+This entry comes from Scottish travel writer Stephen Graham (1884-1975), who in 1913 left Liverpool, England, as a steerage passenger.
 This is an excerpt from his book, With Poor Immigrants to America (1914), in which he described events leading up to his inspection at Ellis Island.]

 New York City skyline, 1908

 “The day of the emigrant’s arrival in New York was the nearest earthly likeness to the final Day of Judgment, when we have to prove our fitness to enter Heaven.
 Our trial might well have been prefaced by a few edifying reminders from a priest.

 “It was the hardest day since leaving Europe and home.
 From 5 a.m., when we had breakfast, to three in the afternoon, when we landed at the Battery, we were driven in herds from one place to another, ranged into single files, passed in review before doctors, pocked in the eyes by the eye-inspectors, cross-questioned by the pocket-inspectors, vice detectives, and blue-book compilers.

 “Nobody had slept the night before.
 Those who appreciated America for the first time stood on the open deck and stared at the lights of Long Island.
 Others packed their trunks.
 Lovers took long adieus and promised to write one another letters.
 There was a hum of talking in the cabins, a continual pattering of feet in the gangways, a splashing of water in the lavatories where cleanly emigrants were trying to wash their whole bodies at hand basins.
 At last the bell rang for breakfast; we made that meal before dawn.
 When it was finished we all went up on the forward deck to see what America looked like by morning light.
 A little after six, we were all chased to the after deck and made to file past two detectives and an officer.
 The detectives eyed us; the officer counted to see that on one was hiding